What is an EBSA?

 Climate change predictions are likely to affect the physical and chemical dynamics of the marine environment and may lead to alterations in the distribution of species.
 Modelling species distributions under potential future climate scenarios provides a good way of predicting such shifts and thereby helps to predict the utility of EBSAs into the future.
 Looking at the possible effects of climate change on EBSAs is particularly important when considering management options.

-Are human impacts considered in the identification of EBSAs?
+Are human impacts considered in the description of EBSAs?

-How are EBSAs identified in areas that are data-poor?
+How are EBSAs described in areas that are data-poor?

 Who is responsible for the quality of the data used in the EBSA process?